The Survivors Podcast

 This podcast covers various critical topics within the realm of mental health, including suicide survival, grief, and stigma.
 Episodes often focus on personal narratives, such as Lisa’s impactful story of losing three loved ones to suicide and the discussion around how trauma affects individuals, as well as the importance of open dialogues to promote healing and reduce stigma.

-The Survivors Podcast was born out of a serendipitous connection between Gretchen and Lisa—two individuals with powerful, lived experiences in mental health and suicide survival.
-Gretchen, co-host of the award-winning Sh!t That Goes On In Our Heads met Lisa through PodMatch while searching for podcast guests.
-What was meant to be a short pre-call turned into a two-hour conversation that revealed a shared mission: to change the narrative around suicide, mental illness, and grief.
+The Survivors Podcast was born from a serendipitous connection between Gretchen and Lisa—two individuals with powerful lived experiences in mental health and suicide survival.
+Gretchen, co-host of the award-winning Sh!t That Goes On In Our Heads, met Lisa on PodMatch while seeking podcast guests.
+A quick pre-call turned into a two-hour conversation and a shared mission: to change the narrative around suicide, mental illness, and grief.

 Together, they created The Survivors to bring honest, unfiltered conversations about mental health into the mainstream.
-This podcast offers a unique dual perspective—one of surviving the loss of loved ones to suicide and the other of surviving one’s mental health challenges.
+The show offers a rare dual perspective—one of surviving the loss of loved ones to suicide and the other of surviving personal mental health struggles.

-By tackling topics often considered taboo, The Survivors provides a safe, empathetic space where the complexities of mental health, grief, and loss are explored with authenticity and hope.
-Join Gretchen and Lisa as they break down barriers, challenge stigma, and empower listeners to survive life, death, and everything.
+By tackling topics often considered taboo, The Survivors provides a safe, empathetic space to explore the complexities of mental health, grief, and loss with authenticity and hope.

 🎥 Watch the Video Podcast on YouTube:

-This episode is proudly brought to you by Calmerry, an online therapy platform providing affordable and accessible professional counseling.
+🎙️ This episode is proudly brought to you by Schoser Talent and Wellness Solutions

 💙 Because your mental well-being matters. 💙